 Margaret has a B.A. in fine arts from Vanderbilt University and an M.S.J. from the Medill School of Journalism at Northwestern University.
 In her free time she takes courses at the Kellogg School of Management’s Center for Nonprofit Management, rescues wayward dogs, digs in her garden, hits the water on a stand-up paddleboard (working toward paddling in all 50 states and running Nashville Paddle Co.), organizes and competes in dragon boat races, makes hand-blocked hats and takes a lot of mental notes.

 She is a member and past board member of the American Society of Journalists and Authors and a two-time finalist for the Chicago Headline Club’s Peter Lisagor Award.
 Her article on at-home pet first aid for Woman’s Day magazine won the Dog Writers Association of America general interest magazine Maxwell award in 2002.
 Margaret was chair of the 2001 Writers & Editors One-on-One Conference.
-She is a past member of the board of directors of Friends of the Forest Preserves and a past trustee of the Fountain Valley School of Colorado.
-She now serves on the board of Tennessee CASA, Tennessee Clean Water Network, and recently finished a three-year term with the Cumberland River Compact, where she chaired Nashville’s annual Cumberland River Dragon Boat Festival for several years.
+She is a past member of the board of directors of Friends of the Forest Preserves and a past trustee of the Fountain Valley School of Colorado and Tennessee CASA.
+She now serves on the board of the Tennessee Clean Water Network, and recently finished a term with the Cumberland River Compact, where she chaired Nashville’s annual Cumberland River Dragon Boat Festival for several years.
 She was honored with the Compact’s Tributarian Award in 2014.

 She is regularly interviewed for TV, radio and print publications.
 Past appearances have includes: SUP Radio Show, WGN Midday News, National Geographic Traveler and others.